Comments Due Monday, November 4th.

 - I support the portion of the Forest Service’s proposed action (Alternative C) that keeps the Wildcat Canyon area on the South Platte River non-motorized.
 I support the proposed action to decommission Road 220 (Hackett) from BMP 3.9 to EMP 4.74, to decommission all of Road 220.A (Crossover), to decommission all of Road 220.B (Widow Maker), to decommission all of Road 540 (Corral Creek), and to decommission all of Road 897 (Sportsman).

 - I support the portion of the Forest Service’s proposed action (Alternative C) that simplifies the road and trail system in the Rampart Range area.
 I support decommissioning all of Road 322.A (Limbaugh), decommissioning Road 323 (Wilding Stairs) from BMP 2.68 to EMP 3.87, and decommissioning Road 327 (Gove Creek) from BMP 1.85 to EMP 4.7.
 I support continuing to classify and maintain Road 323 (Winding Stairs) from BMP 0 to EMP 3.87 and Road 327 (Gove Creek) from BMP 0 to EMP 1.85 as Roads.
 I support the decision in Alternative C to notadd motorcycle trail PA 42 and to not add road PA 115.

 Generally the plan is weak: it does not sufficiently mitigate impacts to natural resources and quiet users; it does not address significant dispersed camping issues on the forest; and it does not comply with the Travel Management Rule.

-At public meetings, let the Forest Service know you support:
+Let the Forest Service know you support: